 - CMU retirees

-The rehabilitation program is open Monday through Friday from 6 a.m. to 6 p.m. and operates on an appointment basis.
-A prescription is required for treatment.
+The facility operates on an appointment basis and a prescription is required for treatment.

 Please call the CHIP facility at 774-3198 to schedule your first visit.
-You will be asked to complete a Pre-Treatment Screening form, after which your injury will be evaluated and treated.
+You will be asked to complete an electronic Pre-Treatment form, after which your injury will be evaluated and treated.
 Your initial visit will take approximately 45 minutes.
-Normal treatment time ranges between 20-30 minutes.
+Normal treatment time ranges between 30-40 minutes.

 Ergonomics is the science of fitting the job to the worker.
 It involves fitting the workplace conditions and job demands (both physical and mental) to the capabilities of the person performing the work.
 By providing a better fitting work environment, an employer can expect higher productivity, decreased risk of work-related illness or injury, and increased job satisfaction among its workers.